abinit/abinit/doc/tutorial/eph4zpr.md

 {% dialog tests/tutorespfn/Input/teph4zpr_6.in %}

-in which we perform four calculations with different values of [[nband]]:
+that performs four calculations with different values of [[nband]]:

 ```sh
 ndtset 4